CTTEP Required Courses and Faculty

 6. Students will be able to explore how they can deal with the problem of favoring one person in a couple over another in their own treatment cases.

-7. Students will learn how to present a couples therapy case giving the most relevant couples issues in order to obtain group input into their clinical work.
+7. Students will present a couples therapy case giving the most relevant couples issues in order to obtain group input into their clinical work.

-8. Students will be able to give positive feedback to each other when presenting clinical material.
+8. Students will give positive feedback to each other when presenting clinical material.

 Individual Consultants